 We mentioned earlier, while looking at the components of walking that following the desire for action (which we associated with love), we then determine how best to achieve the activity that love energised.

-It is the paths we take that define who we are, it speaks directly to our character, intelligence and abilities, whether spiritual, natural or nurtured.
+It is the paths we take that define who we are, it speaks directly to our character, intelligence, abilities and possessions, whether spiritual, natural or nurtured.
 These combined elements that determine our choices is what we believe the Bible refers to as glory.
 Let’s take a closer look at glory and its role in determining how love is expressed in our relationships.

 Glory is one of the most profound of topics and is a major focus of the scriptures, in the Hebrew tongue, the word is Kavod.
 This word means heavy or weight, but depending on the context in which it is used has worn many hats, so to speak.
 See some uses of glory in a few scripture verses below:

 - Several times glory refers to or is paralleled with battle armaments (military weapons or equipment)

 - In Psalm 3:3 – glory is a shield.

 - In Job 29:20 – glory is a bow.

 - In Psalm 24:8 it refers to battle.

 - But the same word in its first appearances doesn’t speak of armament or battle.

 - Genesis 31:1 – glory speaks of wealth